Sign up for a Microsoft 365 Business Standard subscription

 We display your company name in the admin center.
 This is where you manage Microsoft 365 users, licenses and other features and services.
 We also include it in any internal SharePoint site URLs.

-Help us make sure this is you.
 Enter a number that we can use to reach you and select Send Verification Code.
 You'll receive a text.
 Enter your code and select Verify.

 Choosing the right business subscription